ROI of User Experience

 Total customer purchases / Total Number of visitors x 100 = Conversion Rate

 UX can have a significant impact on conversion rates.
-Poor UX could lead to users not trusting your product, struggling with navigation, unable to find what they need, getting lost and unable to complete the signup or purchase flow – these are just some few impacts of a poor UX.
-Importance of accessibility on digital products is also growing day by day and is now become more of necessity then nice to have which is also part of UX strategy.
+Poor UX could lead to users not trusting your product, struggling with navigation, being unable to find what they need, getting lost, and being unable to complete the signup or purchase flow – these are just a few impacts of a poor UX.
+The importance of accessibility on digital products is also growing day by day and is now becoming more of a necessity than just nice to have, which is also part of UX strategy.

-UX in the digital age is all about leveraging data to help make better decisions, A/B testing which can help improve the ROI of UX as it helps us better understand user behavior and modify the product accordingly.
-Few tools which can be used are:
+UX in the digital age is all about leveraging data to help make better decisions, A/B testing can help improve the ROI of UX as it helps us better understand user behavior and modify the product accordingly.
+A few tools which can be used are: